thomasgredig/Stats/README.md

 # Stats
- Statistics on peer-reviewed publications
+ Statistics on (mostly) peer-reviewed publications according to Web of Science

 ## Publications from Long Beach

-Yearly distribution of publications from CSU Long Beach
+Yearly distribution of WoS publications from CSU Long Beach

 ![Publications per year for CSU Long Beach](images/CSULB-pubs.png)